 What are the benefits of being a sensory seeker?
 These individuals tend to be alert, on and never tired.
 They are also highly creative.
 Strategies should re-direct their high energies into more purposeful activities.
 They may benefit from eye-hand coordination games, weighted lap pad, comfort seating, jumping activities, and active swings.

-If you have concerns that your child may have SPD, it’s best to take a visit to see an Occupational Therapist who can do some testing and give you an accurate diagnosis.
+If you have concerns that your child may have SPD, it's best to visit your doctor and an cccupational therapist for testing and and an accurate diagnosis.